 Encapsulating the best of noughties fashion at the British Fashion Awards in 2009.

 Making history with best friend Naomi Campbell at the Designer of the Year Awards during London Fashion Week in 1991.

-Looking like a lady at the David Bailey Auction Dinner in 2010.
+Looking like a lady at the David Bailey auction dinner in 2010.

 Uncharacteristically understated but undeniably beautiful at the Cannes Film Festival in 1997.

-Donning an ode-to-20s flapper dress at the Ed Wood premiere in 1994.
+Sporting an ode-to-20s flapper dress at the Ed Wood premiere in 1994.